Hi,

 Boring Low Performance

 Recently, I came across a book about working with low performers, and this topic is discussed in team lead chats.
 Here’s a person who performs poorly, does tasks slowly or incorrectly, and maybe someone else doesn’t like the communication.
 So we put him on a Performance Improvement Plan with some metrics, which, for some reason, we consider objective.
 And then the person improves or not.
 If not, then we part ways.
+If yes, he becomes inspired and motivated and continues performing like a steam locomotive!
+Probably.
+Let’s take a couple of steps back.
+The manager is responsible for the team processes.
+So let’s discuss what is happening with the processes and whether the person screwed up in them.
+What options do we have for this low performance?
+If a person performs well and then stops, then why?

 Read more